helsingborg-stad/Blade/README.md

 ## Usage

+### Configuration

+#### Cache path
+* The cache path can be set by passing the path to the constructor of the BladeService.
+* If no cache path is set, the Blade Service will use the system's temporary directory.
+* The cache path can be overriden by defining the `BLADE_CACHE_PATH` environment constant.

 ### Initialize blade engine:
 This can be done either as a local instance or as a global reusable instance.
 The global instance is recommended better performance and less memory usage.